 Blog Post

 Most pet owners think about flea and tick prevention when they see a problem.
 A dog scratching constantly.
 A tick found on a child after playing outside.
 A flea jumping across the carpet.
+This is exactly how fleas and ticks Florida spring infestations begin—quietly, then all at once.
 By that point, you are already behind.
 Spring in South Florida is the season when flea and tick populations explode.
 Warmer temperatures, increased humidity, and longer days spent outdoors create ideal conditions for both pests to breed, spread, and find their way into your home.
 And unlike northern states where a hard winter kills off a significant portion of the population, Florida’s mild winters mean these pests enter spring already at high numbers.
 Here is what you need to know before the season gets ahead of you.

 "We have a concrete block home.
 Termites cannot get into concrete."